JorjaKark/FSI-LABS-9/LOGBOOK11.md

 The generated CSR (`server.csr`) and private key (`server.key`) are now fully validated and ready to be used by the Certificate Authority created in Task 1 to issue a signed server certificate in the next task.

 ---
-Amazing — this is **exactly** the right material for Task 3, and you executed every required step correctly.
-Below is a **complete Task 3 report**, written in the **same style, structure, and tone as Task 1 and Task 2**, and explicitly tied to the screenshots and the SEED Lab instructions you pasted.

-You can copy–paste this directly into your report.
-(I’ll assume your screenshots are numbered `1.png` → `7.png` under `screenshots-week11/task3/` — adjust paths if needed.)

----